Clearing Up Some Misconceptions

 If you hear demons talking out of Christians, as I occasionally have, speaking things they could not have known naturally, you might be willing to draw a different conclusion.
 Even secular psychiatrists like M. Scott Peck have come to acknowledge the existence of demons in people.
 Such people would not adopt such an uncool idea unless they had good reason to believe it.

 Jesus did not train his disciples in the principles of modern psychiatry.
 It was not necessary, because He gave them of His Spirit, He gave them his Healing Words of Life, and the authority of His name to drive out lying deceiving spirits and voices that lurk in the shadows of the human psyche.
-Modern psychology has a woeful track record in getting people better from their hangups.
-If the church returned to God’s Word on this matter, instead of leaning on human wisdom, education and what one might call in Scriptural terms “the arm of the flesh”, a lot more could be achieved for the glory of God.
+Modern psychiatry has a woeful track record in getting people better from their hangups, although sometimes the medications prescribed do help.
+But if the church returned to God’s Word on this matter, instead of leaning on human wisdom, education and what one might call in Scriptural terms “the arm of the flesh”, a lot more could be achieved for the glory of God.
 Perhaps then, modern society would come to us to get answers for their issues, instead of paying hundreds of dollars an hour for the help of psychiatrists and psychologists, as they do in many cases.
 Truly Jesus has something to offer here.
 He binds the broken hearted and preaches deliverance to the captives (Luke 4:18ff).
 He came to destroy the works of the devil.
 Some Christians have not yet discerned that so many diseases of the body and mind ARE works of the devil that Jesus came to destroy (Acts 10:38).
 Read your Bible.

 Jesus and the apostles talked in terms of spirits of infirmity (Luke 13:11), spirits causing blindness and muteness (Matthew 12:22), demons causing epilepsy (Matthew 17:15-18) and “deaf and dumb spirits” (Mark 9:25).
 Were these things recorded for our instruction, or as historical curiosities?
 Was Jesus unsophisticated, and therefore incorrect, on this issue?
 Or could it not rather be that we have departed from the things he expects us to do (Mark 16:15-17) so that now, not only are we unable to cast out demons – we even doubt that we are likely to ever need to?